-When the bone has several larges pieces your surgeon will perform open reduction and internal fixation (ORIF).
+If the bone has several large pieces, your orthopaedic foot and ankle surgeon may perform open reduction and internal fixation (ORIF).
 The procedure involves making a cut on the outside of your foot and placing a metal plate and/or screws to hold the bones together until healing occurs.
 The procedure allows for maximal recovery of the inward and outward motion of the foot.

 Recovery can be prolonged.
 No weight or walking on the leg will be allowed for eight to 12 weeks.
 Once the bone is healed, exercise and physical therapy is started to maximize the function of the ankle.
 You should expect some swelling about the foot for several months after the procedure.

 This injury can be very debilitating with persistent pain, stiffness and swelling even after an excellent non-surgical or surgical treatment.
 However, most people, depending on the type and severity of the fracture, are able to return to most work and recreational activities.